-Now that I live in Olympia, day trips and short burst trips to the Columbia River and NW Oregon are more accessible than ever before.
-I've been inexplicably drawn to this gaping gorge that cuts through the Cascade mountain range, separating states.
+Now that I live in Olympia, day trips to the Columbia River and NW Oregon are more accessible than ever before.
+I find myself magnetically drawn to this gaping gorge that cuts through the Cascade mountain range, separating states.
 Before settling in Oly I was hunting for a place in/near Hood River, which sits along the Oregon border.
-Alas, the job market isn't so hot in those sleepy lil' towns..
+Alas...the job market isn't so hot in those sleepy lil' towns.

 We easily took in four falls in one afternoon: Wahkeena, Fairy, Bridal Veil, and Latourell, along with a drive by of Multnomah.
 Can't get me out of the car for that one.
 It's not that I hate Multnomah, the highest waterfall in Oregon.
 It's that I hate the crowds.